 In order for children to get the best start in life, families need strong communities where everyone is working together toward common goals for young children.
 The All Our Kids Early Childhood Networks initiative (AOK Networks) was launched in 1999 to support collaboration across service sectors so that greater results for young children could be achieved.

 The AOK Networks initiative is a collaborative effort of the Illinois Department of Human Services, Division of Family and Community Services; the Illinois State Board of Education; health departments and other lead agencies; and local stakeholders who care about the health and well-being of very young children and their parents/caregivers.
 It is the most comprehensive, long-standing, community-based systems development initiative in the State of Illinois.

+To carry out their mission, AOK Networks (1) strengthen their capacity as a Network, (2) enhance coordination of cross-sector service delivery, and (3) improve the system of services and supports so it works for families.
 Through AOK Networks across the state, service providers, parents, and community members are working together to create the future they want for their children.

 System of Services and Supports